 Starfire was a popular sobriquet.
 Florida’s Ron And The Starfires produced a regional hit, The Grass Is Greener in 1965.

-A Starfires band from Cleveland changed their name to the Outsiders (at the behest of Capitol Records) just prior to releasing Time Won’t Let Me, which climbed to Number 5 on the Hot 100 chart in April of 1966.
+A Starfires band from Cleveland changed their name to The Outsiders (at the behest of Capitol Records) just prior to releasing Time Won’t Let Me, which climbed to Number 5 on the Hot 100 in April 1966.

 A Los Angeles based Starfires released I Never Loved Her in 1965.